ClusterLabs/PAF/configuration.md

 ### Multi-state resource parameters

-After creating your PostgreSQL resource in previous chapter, you need to create the specific master/slave resource tht will clone the previous resource on several nodes, using two different states, `master` and `slave`.
+After creating your PostgreSQL resource in previous chapter, you need to create the specific promotable resource that will clone the previous resource on several nodes, using two different roles `Master` and `Slave`.

 Here are the parameter for such resources: